 She was in Portland Oregon to teach a Critical Thinking class for one of our clients.
-She had flown in the night before, but did not get access to the room to set up the day before, as planned.
+She had flown in the night before, but was unable to gain access to the training room to set up the day before, as planned.
 On the morning of the class as she was putting on makeup, she realized that she had forgotten her mascara.
 No problem, she thought, she’ll finish getting dressed, leave early and find a drugstore where she can pick some up.

-As she is driving to the client’s facility, she can’t see any place that might have a drugstore, or even a grocery.
-She begins to get a little anxious, thinking ‘if I keep looking I may not get the room set up in time, or I will at least be rushed to get it done and not relaxed and at my best when the class is due to start.’
+As she was driving to the client’s facility, she did not see a drugstore, or even a grocery.
+She begins to get a little anxious, thinking ‘if I keep looking I may not get the room set up in time, or I will at least be rushed to get it done and not relaxed and at my best when the class starts.’
 She keeps looking at the clock as she continues driving, getting more anxious, the further she gets from the facility.

 And then, she stops the churning and thinks.
 “Hey, wait a minute, what about this stuff I teach?!
 What’s the purpose of buying the mascara?
 Well, it’s to do what I normally do to get dressed.
 When I don’t wear mascara I feel like my eyes are pale and think I look odd.
 If I feel like I look good, then I feel more confident, and then I’ll do my best possible teaching job.
 So, the purpose is to do a good job teaching?
 Hmm, wait a minute, which is going to make me feel more comfortable – buy mascara, or get to the facility and be set up, relaxed and ready to teach?